richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

-There are still a couple of rough edges to sand away, one of which may be giving it a more obvious name, but it should be available from the [forge](http://forge.puppetlabs.com/) in a few days. better name, and much more testing to do, but datacat should be
+There are still a couple of rough edges to sand away, one of which may be giving it a more obvious name, but it should be available from the [forge](http://forge.puppetlabs.com/) in a few days.